Project Oxygen, is Google’s decade-long research into behavioural commonalities in the company’s highest performing managers.

 - Is a strong decision maker

-The idea of profiling the traits of high performers is one Kevin Chandler, co-founder of AbilityMap knows only too well to be the secret sauce of top recruitment.
+The idea of profiling the traits of high performers is one Kevin Chandler, co-founder of AbilityMap, knows only too well to be the secret sauce of top recruitment.

 “Google, due to its sheer size, has a very strong advantage in that they have many high performers to facilitate this research.
-What I have found to be one of the biggest issues facing businesses is that line managers seldom have a unified view on the required competencies for high performance in a role.
-This research combines the collective wisdom of many actual high performers and so increases the accuracy of the competency profile.”
+What I have found to be one of the biggest issues facing businesses is that line managers seldom have a unified view on the required capabilities for high performance in a role.
+This research combines the collective wisdom of many actual high performers and so increases the accuracy of the capability profile.”